Welkro/Business-Analytics/README.md

-# Business-Analytics
+# Predictive Analysis

-Assignment and project files from university's Business Analytics module
+Assignments and project files for Predictive Analysis with Python